 Your first analysis

-This first query will use the demo project to get started.
+This tutorial will use the demo project to get started.

 Getting the count of items